The Goldenshluger-Lepski Method for Constrained Least-Squares Estimators over RKHSs: Regression for a Fixed RKHS

 It is useful to be able to transfer a bound on the squared $L^2 (P_n)$ error of an estimator, including the result above, to a bound on the squared $L^2 (P)$ error of the estimator.
 By using Talagrand's inequality, we can obtain a high-probability bound on

 by proving an expectation bound on the same quantity.
 By using symmetrisation (Lemma 2.3.1 of \cite{van1996weak}) and the contraction principle for Rademacher processes (Theorem 3.2.1 of \cite{gine2015mathematical}), we again obtain a quadratic form of subgaussians, which in this case are Rademacher random variables.
+The result is stated in Lemma 24 in \cite{page2018supplement} on page 3.